 See more of what's included under the "details" tab

 Questions about the trip?
 Don't hesitate to contact our project leader below, or contact our office here.

 Level 4 out of 6.
 Please read more about our level of difficulty here.

-The ski trip across Finnmarksvidda is approx. 80 km.
-The distance between the different mountain cabins is between 25-35 km.
+The ski trip across Finnmarksvidda is approx. 80 km in total.
+The distances will vary from day to day, between 8 and 30 km.
 The trip does not require fitness levels beyond normal, but you should be in decent shape and have skied a lot before to get a positive experience from the trip.
 The terrain itself is relatively easy and flat.
 On this trip, you will learn routines and get information and tips on how to best plan and carry out a winter expedition on skis.